JakobKohler/go-type-inference/elaboration.md

 The general process of type inference in Go is to recursively compare the types of two expressions with each other until they are identical in a process called unification and then expand the results for the remaining type parameters.
 The following is going to explore what this means precisely and showcase how its done in Go

 #### 0. Notiation
+Before going into detail about the workings of type inference in Go, it's important to first established the used notation.
+This short elaboration will use the following operators and notations:
+- `E ≡ F`: Meaning `E` must be identical to `F`
+- `E :≡ Collection`: Meaning `Collection` is assignable to `E`
+- `E ∈ comparable `: Meaning `E` satisfies the constraint `comparable`, meaning it is in its type *set*

 #### 1. Unification
 In computer science the term unification is generally used to describe an algorithmic process of solving equations between expressions by replacing their variables with suitable terms until the resulting expressions are equivalent.